Can journaling help anxiety? Can writing down your thoughts and your daily activities actually help with your anxiety and stress?

 To give you a few ideas, here are some anxiety journaling prompts that’ll get you going;

-1. What I liked about today was
+- What I liked about today was

-2. What I didn’t like about today was
+- What I didn’t like about today was

-3. The best thing that happened today was
+- The best thing that happened today was

-5. The reason I felt anxious today was
+- The reason I felt anxious today was

-6. I kept my anxiety low today by
+- I kept my anxiety low today by

-7. I woke up feeling
+- I woke up feeling

-8. The thing I thought the most about today was
+- The thing I thought the most about today was

-9. I am looking forward to
+- I am looking forward to

-10. X wasn’t great but I’m doing X instead
+- X wasn’t great but I’m doing X instead

-11. I felt anxious today but I tried
+- I felt anxious today but I tried

-12. My anxiety level was X today
+- My anxiety level was X today

 My Anxiety Journal

 It’s fair to say that I don’t always fill out my journal these days.
 However – it would be a lie to say that I don’t use Projectenergise.com as a type of journal.
-Although I don’t suffer with extreme anxiety anymore, blogging has now become my journal.
+Although I don’t suffer from extreme anxiety anymore, blogging has now become my journal.

-I’ve always said that learning a new skill when you’re anxious gives you a feeling of self worth and accomplishment.
+I’ve always said that learning a new skill when you’re anxious gives you a feeling of self-worth and accomplishment.
 Perhaps there’s also a little bit of ‘taking your mind off things’ but I don’t encourage that kind of behaviour.
-I’d rather you tackled your problem head on.
+I’d rather you tackled your problem head-on.

-As well as being a great way to track your anxious thoughts, I think journaling for anxiety and using the anxiety prompts above is a brilliant way to become self aware.
+As well as being a great way to track your anxious thoughts, I think journaling for anxiety and using the anxiety prompts above is a brilliant way to become self-aware.

 If you use the 1-10 technique to track your anxiety you can instantly see which days you’re worse on, and which days you aren’t so anxious.

-After all, what is tracked can be managed.
+After all, what gets tracked gets managed.

 Having a journal doesn’t have to be a heavy thing.
 If you forget to write an entry, it’s no big deal.
-However it should be a habit that you continue to do to see the benefits.
+However, it should be a habit that you continue to do to see the benefits.

 If you’ve had any experience yourself with journaling for anxiety, I’d love to hear your experiences in the comments.